 The Pingxi Crags

 Walking in Taiwan can be quite different to Australia.
-There are many interesting locations close to the large cities that are accessible by the extensive (and cheap) public transport system.
+There are many interesting locations close to the large cities accessible by the extensive (and cheap) public transport system.
 For our last day in Taiwan, LS and I considered our options and settled on revisiting the Pingxi (平溪1) area.

 A couple of weeks earlier we’d walked from Sandiaoling to Dahua in the rain.
-The first half of the walk was one spectacular waterfall after another, then the navigation turned tricky and the track became extremely slippery.
+The first half of the walk was one spectacular waterfall after another, then things slowed down when the navigation turned tricky and the track became extremely slippery.
 With time running out, we had to skip a second walk to a set of three peaks in the forest near the town of Pingxi.
 Now we had a chance to try again.

 Our railcar leaving Pingxi.
 A platform on both sides seems excessive.